Safety and side effects

 It’s important to know the side effects of any new medicine you may start taking.
 Talk to your healthcare professional to see if PONVORY™ is right for you.

-The most common side effects of PONVORY™ in clinical trials were:
+The most common side effects of PONVORY™ in clinical studies were:

 Upper respiratory tract infections

 Elevated liver enzymes (abnormal liver tests)

 (PONVORY™ 23% vs Aubagio® 12%)